Best Times to Post on Social Media: Platform-Specific Guide for 2026

 Best Time to Post on Social Media [By Platform]

-Instead of asking “What’s the best time to post on Instagram today?” or “What time works best on Wednesdays?”, ask better, more specific questions like:
+Instead of asking “What’s the best time to post on Instagram today?” or “What time works best on Wednesdays?”, ask sharper questions that match your specific audience and context:

-• What’s the best time to post on LinkedIn if you’re building brand awareness for a B2B SaaS company with a global audience?
+- What’s the best time to post on LinkedIn if you’re building brand awareness for a B2B SaaS company with global audiences across multiple time zones?

-• What works on Facebook when the goal is to drive leads for a roofing business in Texas?
+- What works for Facebook posts when the goal is to drive leads for a roofing business in Texas during business hours?

-• When should you post on TikTok to highlight product features and push demo signups for a project management tool?
+- When should you post on TikTok to highlight product features and push demo signups, and which high engagement hours actually translate to conversions?

-That level of clarity leads to better timing and better outcomes.
+That level of clarity leads to better timing and better outcomes, because it reflects real user behavior and how social media algorithms distribute content.

 Just remember: timing only gets you so far.
 What you post, how well it fits the platform, and how consistently you show up will matter more in the long run.
 Use these benchmarks to guide your schedule, then refine based on what your audience responds to.